slamice/wri/Other stories/Commuter.md

 As the people moved on and into each other so did Samir's sighs.
 People from all corners of the earth bobbled, hopped, dashed, dragged themselves into his car.
 Stations got dirtier then cleaner then dirtier again.
 The cars were packed with silent bodies or very bizarre ones.
 Eventually Samir tired of sitting.
 He began to feel stale and bland on top of panicked.
 After quietly making it through the entire train, taking him twenty or so minutes, he had reached the conductor's car.

 ===========
-He tried pulling teh emergency break and some people looked at him, the break did nothing.
+He tried pulling the emergency break and some people looked at him, the break did nothing.
 -==========

 He knocked on the door once, harder again, pulled at the handle, but there were no results.
 The dark glass on the door looked back at him, pitying but stern.
 Samir took a deep breathe and it did too.
 Save a handful of people's eyebrows, nothing gave Samir much notice.
 He felt a bit like a spirit but without the haunting.
 Like a failed ghost.